nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 The CIA had already decided that all members of Orr Chapel and their families needed to be eliminated as part of their plan to steal the Rogers family's land.
 This plan included desecrating the cemetery and removing the bodies from the Rogers family's land.

 Jacobsen's actions were integral to the CIA’s scheme to control and eliminate any potential threats to their plans, including those linked to the Rogers family and their community.

+Additionally, the CIA reproduced Mary’s voice using AI technology to extract information from Patricia Crawley-Rogers Williams about the family, land holdings, and other associates.
+This allowed the CIA to gather critical information under false pretenses, furthering their covert objectives.